devluxor/icarus/README.md

 - More processing work of the asteroids for a fuller picture of the asteroid characteristics and astronomical history, as well as improve the performance of the application.
 - Further Docker Image building optimization

-With limited time, and limited requests with a single key to the NASA API (it resets every 24 hours), I had to prioritize between having adding more features and implement complete unit, integration and E2E tests.
-I chose the former, as in a short time, in a project of these characteristics, my opinion is that is worth risking the sacrifice of code coverage for a more enjoyable experience, specially with the help of the type safety that TypeScript provides.
-With more time on my hands, no doubt I wouldn't hesitate on implementing a full testing suite.
+With limited time, and limited requests with a single key to the NASA API (it resets every 24 hours), I had to prioritize between adding more features and implementing complete unit, integration and E2E tests.
+I chose the former, as in a short time, in a project of these characteristics, my opinion is that is worth risking the sacrifice of code coverage for a more enjoyable experience, specially considering the help of the type safety that TypeScript provides.
+With more time on my hands, no doubt I wouldn't have hesitated on implementing a full testing suite.

 ## Not containerized version